trainingmode/portfolio/markdown/design/Case Study: Cartoon Stylized Graphics, 2022.md

 I've split the poster into **`4`** sections to make it easier to include in this article.

-The techniques discussed are **generalized** and based on **physical principles** (even though these are cartoons).
+Techniques discussed are _generalized_ and based on **physical principles** (even though these are cartoons).
 Most techniques can be easily adapted to other styles.

 #### Tools used: